DenisVitor/DenisVitor/README.md

 <h1 align="center">Hi there 👋!
 Denis here.</h1>
- <p align="center">I´m <b>front-end developer</b> on focusing to become an <strong>full-stack web developer</strong>, like to learn about the world of technology and be inspired for the histories behind, like to talk not only about technologies, but about subjects that I don't know, as this helps me seek more knowledge.</p>
+ <p align="center">I´m <b>fullstack web developer</b> on focusing to improve my skills and knowledge, like to learn about the world of technology and be inspired for the histories behind, like to talk not only about technologies, but about subjects that I don't know, as this helps me seek more knowledge.</p>
  <br/></br>
 <div>
  <img align="right" src="https://www.naqshdesigns.in/images/resource/app.gif" alt="teamwork" width="320" height="200"/>
   <p align="left">
-- 🔭 I’m currently working on <b>front-end developer</b>, <br/>
+- 🔭 I’m currently working on <b>fullstack web developer</b>
-- on focus to became an <b>full-stack developer</b>.<br/>
    <br/>
-- 🌱 I’m currently learning  <b>Redux, Webpack, React-Native</b> and others.<br/>
+- 🌱 I’m currently learning  <b>Java, Springboot, Angular</b> and others.<br/>
    <br/>
 - 💬 Ask me about anything, if i can respond i will do it.<br/>
   </p>